fusion2222/datracker/README.md

 - NPM package manager for NodeJS should be installed along NodeJS installation.
 Check if you have installed npm by typing `npm --version` in terminal.
 If command is not recognized, [install NPM package manager](https://www.npmjs.com/get-npm)

+## How to run a project

+In order to install DaTracker you must finish following steps:

 - If you have not opened Terminal, open it and navigate into folder where you would like to have DaTracker installed.
 - run `git clone git@github.com:fusion2222/datracker.git` from your Terminal.
 This command clones clone on your computer.
 - Navigate to newly created DaTracker folder using your Terminal.